Exterior renovation in San Rafael

 San Rafael's marine-and-hillside climate

-San Rafael is cool and fog-influenced much of the year, with persistent moisture that makes drying capacity a genuine performance factor, and warm, dry late-summer and fall windows that drive hillside fire risk.
-The exterior must shed and release moisture and resist ember intrusion — two requirements designed together, not traded off.
+San Rafael is cool and fog-influenced through much of the year, with persistent marine moisture that makes drying capacity a genuine performance factor rather than an afterthought.
+Walls that can't release the water they take on fail early here, regardless of how good the finish looks.
+Layered on top of that are the warm, dry late-summer and fall windows that drive hillside fire risk, when offshore winds can push embers through the wooded slopes.
+The controlling reality is that the exterior must both shed and release moisture and resist ember intrusion, and those two requirements have to be designed together.

 Hardening a San Rafael hillside home

 For San Rafael's wooded hillside parcels we specify Class A non-combustible fiber cement and harden eaves, vents, and the ground-to-wall transition, recognizing that steep, vegetated terrain raises ember loading in a wind event.
-Bayside flats carry lower fire exposure but still benefit from non-combustible cladding at no cost to the moisture strategy.
+The hardening is integrated with the drainage detailing rather than competing with it, so the same assembly handles both fire and moisture.
+Bayside and Canal-area flats carry lower fire exposure but still benefit from non-combustible cladding at no cost to the moisture strategy, which is why we rarely treat fire and moisture as a tradeoff here.

 Recommended materials for San Rafael

-Non-combustible fiber cement over a rigorously detailed, drying-capable drainage plane is the core recommendation for San Rafael — it addresses the hillside fire exposure and the persistent North Bay moisture together.
-We generally advise against combustible cladding on wooded hillside parcels given the exposure.
+Non-combustible fiber cement over a rigorously detailed, drying-capable drainage plane is the core recommendation for San Rafael, because it addresses the wooded hillside fire exposure and the persistent North Bay moisture in a single system.
+The drainage plane and flashing detail matter as much as the cladding itself in this marine climate, so we hold those details to a high standard regardless of the finish chosen.
+On wooded hillside parcels we generally advise against combustible cladding given the exposure, and fiber cement carries no durability or appearance penalty in exchange.

 What an exterior project costs in San Rafael

-San Rafael pricing turns on home size and stories, hillside access and lot difficulty, trim complexity (high on character homes), substrate and rot condition once cladding is removed, window integration, and the combined moisture- and fire-management scope.
+San Rafael pricing turns on home size and stories, hillside access and lot difficulty, and trim complexity, which runs high on the older character homes.
+The biggest variable is often substrate and rot condition once cladding is removed, since the damp marine setting tends to hide water damage that only appears at demolition.
+Add the combined moisture- and fire-management scope, plus window integration, and the right number varies widely from a bayside flat to a steep wooded lot.
 We provide a written, scoped estimate after an on-site assessment.

 Our process in San Rafael